ManuelSR26/manuelsr26.github.io/cv.md

-**Efficient and motivated professional with 12 years of experience in the telecom industry.**
+*<span style="color:blue">Efficient and motivated professional with 12 years of experience in the telecom industry.</span>*